top of page

 1985 I had our baby daughter Morgana and departed Limbs in 1986 as I just couldn’t do both - run a dance company and care for a new baby.
 Especially as the Limbs studios on Brown St burnt down three weeks after she was born!
 Adding more stress to an already super challenging time.

-1987 invited to Portugal by Rui Horta to put Saga on with Lisbon Dance Company.
+1987 invited to Portugal by Rui Horta to put Saga on the Lisbon Dance Company.

-1988 Our proposal (Phil, Joe Bleakley and I) won the public tender to create the Opening Ceremony of the 1990 Commonwealth Games in Auckland.
+1988 I created and toured my solo show Chimera - 4 solos by 4 choreographers (myself plus Douglas Wright, Susan Jordan, Brian Carbee) then our proposal (Phil, Joe Bleakley and I) won the public tender to create the Opening and Closing Ceremonies for the Auckland 1990 Commonwealth Games.

 1989 The whole of '89 was spent every weekend choreographing on huge numbers of amateur movers - gymnasts, martial arts, etc and all week managing the admin - producer Logan Brewer was a fantastic producer for the whole event.
 In the end it was a fabulous event on the 18th January 1990, perfect weather, perfect in every way.
 5000 performers and 500 million viewers worldwide.